SAP-archive/iot-edge-samples/OSGI/custom-services-additional-apis-messagebus/README.md

 Verify how the values change when you enable or disable the data ingestion or the filtering and while changing the behavior inside the python external module.

-## How to obtain support

-These samples are provided "as-is" basis with detailed documentation on how to use them.